Rimjhim2208/Ola-Ride-Cancellation-Analysis/README.md

 1. Clone this repository
 2. Open `Ola_NCR_Dashboard.pbix` in **Power BI Desktop**
 3. If data doesn't load, update the data source path to your local `ncr_ride_bookings.csv`
-4. Explore all 4 dashboard pages using the slicers to filter by Date and Vehicle Type
+4. Explore both dashboard pages using the slicers to filter by Date and Vehicle Type

 ---